 10. Software errors

 Regardless of the vendor, any third-party software could be freezing your computer.

-Some applications may take up a lot of memory to attempt to perform actions or access resources that Windows cannot understand.
+Some applications may take up a lot of memory, attempting to perform actions or access resources that Windows cannot understand.
 If your computer isn’t able to handle the strain, it can get hung up and freeze.
-To fix this, you should update all third-party software that is installed on your computer.
+To fix this issue, you should update all third-party software that is installed on your computer.

-In addition to the above-stated reasons, there are other reasons like broken memory card, low disk space, etc. No matter what the cause is, our main focus is to fix this problem without affecting the original data.
+In addition to the above-stated reasons, there are other reasons like broken memory cards, low disk space, etc. No matter what the cause is, our main focus is to fix the issue of “Computer keeps freezing” without affecting the original data.
 Next, let’s see how we can protect our data while solving this issue.

 How to Fix Computer Keeps Freezing

 Method #1.
-Free up disk space on C drive
+Free Up Disk Space on the C Drive

-If your C drive is running out of space, your Windows 10 or Windows 7 will keep freezing because it is where the system files are stored.
+If your C drive is running out of space, your Windows 10 or Windows 7 will keep freezing because it is the place where the system files are stored.